IBM/generate-insights-from-multiple-data-sources/README.md

 <!--Optionally, add flow steps based on the architecture diagram-->
 ## Flow

-1. Extract data from local files(csv file).
+1. Extract data from local files (csv file).
 2. Extract data from Db2 on cloud.
-3. Integrate the data in watson studio.
+3. Integrate the data in Watson Studio.
 4. Send the data to Db2 Warehouse.
 5. Visualize and derive insights using Embedded dashboard.